 global: scrape_interval: 15s # By default, scrape targets every 15 seconds. evaluation_interval: 15s scrape_configs: - job_name: 'graphenedb-prometheus' scheme: 'https' static_configs: - targets: ['db-1-aqocpxyfkjc1loorgcuq.graphenedb.com:24780', 'db-2-aqocpxyfkjc1loorgcuq.graphenedb.com:24780', 'db-3-aqocpxyfkjc1loorgcuq.graphenedb.com:24780']

-We’ve prepared some dashboards that will help you to start quickly with a working version with the most important metrics.
-You can download them on the following links:
+We’ve prepared some example dashboards that will help you to start quickly with a working version with the most important metrics.
+You can reach out to our support team, and we'll be happy to send the JSON files over.

 To load a dashboard JSON, click on the + icon on the left menu bar and then on the Import link.
 You can also just visit http://localhost:3000/dashboard/import